 This rule resolution is part of the Cloud Conformity Security & Compliance tool for AWS

-To identify any idle RDS database instances currently available within your AWS account, perform the following:
+To identify any idle EC2 instances currently available in your AWS account, perform the following:

 Remediation / Resolution

-Option 1: terminate the idle instances.
-To terminate (delete) any AWS RDS instances that are currently running in idle mode, perform the following commands:
+Option 1: stop or terminate the idle instances.
+To shutdown/terminate any AWS EC2 instances that are currently running in idle mode, perform the following commands:

-Option 2: disable the rule check.
-If the selected idle RDS database instance is needed (its role within your application stack is important), you should turn off the conformity rule check for the instance from the Cloud Conformity console.
+Option 4: disable the rule check.
+If the selected idle EC2 instance is needed (its role within your application stack/environment is important), you should turn off the conformity rule check for the instance from the Cloud Conformity console.

 Unlock the Remediation Steps